-- 96. In addition the following management activities of TSF data are recorded: - configure the access banner; - configure the session inactivity time before session termination; - configure the authentication failure parameters for FIA_AFL.1; - Ability to configure audit behaviour; - configure the cryptographic functionality; - configure thresholds for SSH rekeying; - re-enable an Administrator account; - set the time which is used for time-stamps. - 97.
-The detail of what events are to be recorded by syslog are determined by the logging level specified the "level" argument of the "set system syslog" CLI command.
-To ensure compliance with the requirements the audit knobs detailed in [ECG] must be configured. - 98.
-As a minimum, Junos OS records the following with each log entry: - date and time of the event and/or reaction - type of event and/or reaction - subject identity (where applicable) - the outcome (success or failure) of the event (where applicable). - 99.
-In order to identify the key being operated on, the following details are recorded for all administrative actions relating to cryptographic keys (generating, importing, changing and deleting keys): - SSH session keys key reference provided by process id - SSH keys generated for outbound trusted channel to external syslog server - SSH keys imported for outbound trusted channel to external syslog server - SSH key configured for SSH public key authentication -the hash of the public key that is to be used for authentication is recorded in syslog - 100.
+- 90. As a minimum, Junos OS records the following with each log entry: - date and time of the event and/or reaction - type of event and/or reaction - subject identity (where applicable) - the outcome (success or failure) of the event (where applicable). - 91.
+In order to identify the key being operated on, the following details are recorded for all administrative actions relating to cryptographic keys (generating, importing, changing and deleting keys): - SSH session keys- key reference provided by process id - SSH keys generated for outbound trusted channel to external syslog server - SSH keys imported for outbound trusted channel to external syslog server - SSH key configured for SSH public key authentication -the hash of the public key that is to be used for authentication is recorded in syslog - 92.
 For SSH (ephemeral) session keys the PID is used as the key reference to relate the key generation and key destruction audit events.
 The key destruction event is recorded as a session disconnect event.
 For example, key generation and key destruction events for a single SSH session key would be reflected by records similar to the following: